yugabyte/yugabyte-k8s-operator/README.md

           failure-domain.beta.kubernetes.io/zone: us-west1-b
           ```
 ### Minikube:
-We know testing an operator can be cumbersome due to resources needed and elvated permissions
+We know testing an operator can be cumbersome due to resources needed and elevated permissions required.
+To get around the resource issue, we verified that the operator and crds work with a minikube cluster.
-required.

 To get around the resource issue, we verified that the operator and crds work with a minikube
 cluster.